 - 1 medium onion, chopped

 - 2 packages (3 ounces each) ramen noodles

 - 6 cups shredded cabbage

 - 1 cup frozen peas, thawed

 - 1/4 cup reduced-sodium soy sauce

-- In a large skillet, cook and crumble turkey with carrots, onion and garlic powder over medium-high heat until no longer pink, 5-7 minutes.
+- In a large skillet, cook and crumble turkey with carrots, onion and garlic powder over medium-high heat meat is until no longer pink, 5-7 minutes.